-By Meredith – Port Elizabeth, 22th October 2018.
+By Meredith – Port Elizabeth.
 Unbeknown to the average traveler the Sahara Desert in eastern Morocco contains vast fossil and mineral deposits.
 The glint of fossils, carved marble items, and colorful geodes might catch your eyes in the souks of Morocco.
 For those intrigued by these precious stones, this article provides some detail as to the geology of Morocco.

 Morocco is one of the most geo-diverse countries on earth dominated by the Atlas Mountains to the west and the Sahara Desert to the east.
 The arid conditions mean that large areas of rock are exposed making it easy to understand its geology.
 Fascinating natural features such a folded-rocks, towering sand dunes, and numerous fossil deposits, dating from the pre-Cambrian to Recent geological time, await eager nature enthusiasts.
 Fossils of trilobites, ammonites, and other prehistoric life including dinosaurs, coral, and shark teeth can be found in eastern Morocco.
 Paleontologists have been able to significantly improve the geological record through excavations in Morocco.

 It is crazy to think that millions of years ago the Sahara Desert would have been a shallow sea.
 Prehistoric sea creatures called Ammonites, Orthoceras and Trilobites flourished in this sea and as they died accumulated on the seafloor.
 Their bodies were buried in the sediment and over millennia were turned into stone.
 Ammonites are similar to modern-day snails (mollusks) and recognized by their spiral bodies.
 Orthoceras resemble modern-day squids with a narrow body and ‘toothlike’ beak.
 The hard exoskeleton of Trilobites is divided into three distinct segments that fossilize well.
 These floor dwelling creatures are the ancestors of modern insects, spiders, centipedes, lobsters, and crabs.